 Find out more about: What Tom Learned

-Every Saturday during the Big Ten football season, BTN.com senior writer Tom Dienhart watches all the action and offers his Snap Reactions.
-See Dienhart’s immediate thoughts from Northwestern and Indiana’s wins over Iowa and Illinois, respectively, in this post.
+Every Saturday during the Big Ten football season, BTN.com senior writer Tom Dienhart watches all the action and offers his immediate thoughts from every game.
+Read Dienhart’s Snap Reactions to Michigan, Penn State and Northwestern’s wins over Iowa, Indiana and Michigan State, respectively, in this post.

 It’s Friday.
 Game day is near.
 Time may be running out on your school’s bowl hopes.
 Or, maybe your school is trying to enhance its bowl prospects with another victory.
 Ohio State?
 It has no such concerns, as probation means the Buckeyes can’t play in the Big Ten title game or in a bowl.
 Still, Ohio State would like to finish unbeaten and faces its toughest test yet at Wisconsin.

 You can’t help but notice the clunky brace on Robert Marve’s left knee.
 It wasn’t there way back in 2007, when Marve was one of the nation’s hottest shots, a can’t-miss prospect from Plant High School in Tampa, Fla.
 Name a school, any school, and Marve could have gone to it.